openshift/openshift-origin-design/research/alert_descriptions/index.md

 **"I don't need further details, I want to see more info on the specific pods"**

 After mapping out where the comments came from that fit with this theme, every single comment came from one of these alerts where 'View Details' was significantly less likely to be clicked.
 These data give some evidence that 'View Details' is the default place to go, *unless* the user already knows what they want to do.
 The user that goes to 'View Details' is likely to be someone who does not know where they want to go next to resolve the alert.
-This novel insight gave next steps to consider in our design the of 'View Details' page.
-What does the 'View Details' page currently looks like?
+This novel insight gave next steps to consider in our design of the 'View Details' page.
+What does the 'View Details' page currently look like?

 *'View Details' page*